nitin27may/mean-docker/README.md

 Additionally, there are samples of code for implementing an authentication guard, services, HTTP interceptors, resolvers, and JWT authentication.

+This is a simple web application.
+It has working user registration, login page and also there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
+Also, rest services are secure using JWT.

 >>>>>>> 7e9a462 (Update README.md)
 For folder structure details refer this link: [Frontend Folder Structure] (/docs/angular-frontend-structure.md)